Hugues Jacquemin CEO NORTHERN GRAPHITE

 What updates can you share about Northern Graphite’s cornerstone Lac des Iles mine?

 The Lac des Iles mine in Québec, North America’s only operating graphite mine, marked 35 years of continuous production in 2025.
 Historically supplying the industrial, electronics, and defense sectors, the current pit is nearing depletion.
 However, exploration has identified new resources within the lease area, potentially extending the mine’s life by eight years.
-To access these resources, the pit must be pushed back, requiring approximately CA$10 million in financing.
-While funding is not yet secured, the extension is considered vital for maintaining supply to long-standing customers and supporting the dedicated workforce, many of whom have worked at the mine for decades.
+To access these resources, the pit must be pushed back.
+Government funding was obtained in August 2025, securing the extension which is vital for maintaining supply to long-standing customers and supporting the dedicated workforce, many of whom have worked at the mine for decades.

 The United States has minimal domestic graphite resources and depends heavily on imports, with China supplying around 95% of processed graphite.
 In response, the Association of Graphite Producers petitioned the US government, resulting in duties of up to 720% on Chinese graphite anode material due to subsidies.
 More trade actions are expected.
 These measures aim to support North American producers.
 Canada’s trade agreements with Europe also open access to global markets.